ginstrom/paladin-novel/chapters/08_valley-of-hope.md

 Gond glanced at him.
 "You really believe your goddess is involved in this?"

 "The smallest seed can grow into the mightiest oak, given proper soil."
 Sim's smile was gentle in the starlight.
 "Sometimes strength comes from unexpected places."

-Alia's gaze shifted to Sim.
-"How do you always know which herbs to use?
-Jorik should have died from that infection."

-Sim's fingers traced patterns in the dirt.
-"The forest teaches those who listen.
-Every plant has its purpose."

-The priest's knowing look followed him, but Sim said nothing more.
-They sat in comfortable silence, watching the stars wheel overhead, while around them the refugees slept peacefully under Gond's protection.